slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-3.1.md

 ### Massages

 I had severe eczema, and my grandma, mom, and grandpa when I was a kid helped by giving the best massages.
-My grandma's were the best of the best of theirs.
+My grandma's were the best of the best of them.

 <!--
 I had severe eczema, and my grandma when I was a kid helped by giving the best massages, and my mom and grandpa too.
 Psyche may have symbolically pointed to one more aspect of the medical system that might need a revolutionary radical innovation, one that will be discussed, succinctly, later… (see ["Intimacy healing"](#intimacy-healing)).